berayboztepe/Regression_without_sklearn/README.md

-This is for Regression Models (Simple Linear, Multi Linear and Polynomial) How to code the maths behind them to predict without sklearn library.
+- These are codes for Regression Models (Simple Linear, Multi Linear and Polynomial) with their maths behind them.

+- These methods' maths have been written as codes without using any other libraries.
+Only Python's fundamental libraries have been used.

+- Results have been compared with the models that Sklearn library's have and the results are so close to each other.